ssenmosip/mosip-temp-documentation/Getting-Started.md

 ```
 $ sed -i '/^Example/d' /etc/clamd.d/scan.conf
 ```
-Another this we need to do in this file is to define our TCP server type.
-Open this file using
+Another thing we need to do in this file is to define our TCP server type.
+Open this file using -
 ```
 $ vim /etc/clamd.d/scan.conf
 ```
 here this we need to uncomment line with `#LocalSocket /var/run/clamd.scan/clamd.sock`.
 Just remove **#** symbol from the beginning of the line.

 Now we need to configure FreshClam so that it can update ClamAV db automatically.
-For doing that follow below steps - First create a backup of original FreshClam Configuration file -
+For doing that follow below steps -

+First create a backup of original FreshClam Configuration file -
 ```
 $ cp /etc/freshclam.conf /etc/freshclam.conf.bak
 ```
-In this **freshclam.conf** Here also we need to remove **Example** line from the file.
-Run following command to delete all **Example** lines-
+In this **freshclam.conf** file, Here also we need to remove **Example** line from the file.
+Run following command to delete all `Example` lines-
 ```
 $ sed -i '/^Example/d' /etc/freshclam.conf
 ```